Let’s not be confused – traffic doesn’t equal conversions.

 Reason 4 – You’re not nurturing your leads

-This is perhaps one of the more confusing steps for most business owners because they don’t know how to “build relationship” with potential customers online.
-That’s why their online traffic not converting for them.
+This is perhaps one of the more confusing steps for most business owners because they don’t know how to “build relationships” with potential customers online.
+That’s why their online traffic is not converting for them.

 A user arrives on your site, browses through your services, likes what he sees… then leaves without ever coming back or becoming a customer.